At THE V CHANNEL being “virtuous” means we are choosing to practice virtues in our daily lives.

 When a toddler says, “Mine!” we can teach her about caring and generosity to share her toys.
-When an adolescent becomes irritated while waiting for a game to download we can inspire him to choose patience.
+When an adolescent becomes irritated while waiting for a game to download we can invite him to choose patience.
 Teens can wear outrageous, attention-getting fashions and still practice humility and modesty.

 VIRTUES ARE FOR EVERYONE.

-Even if we smoke, drink and cuss, we can still choose virtues to be our very best.*
+Even if a person chooses to smoke, drink and cuss they can still choose virtues to be their very best.

-Instead of shaming them or instilling fear in their hearts and minds, let’s talk with them about the power of virtues and inspire them to rise above negative influences.
+Instead of shaming them or instilling fear in our kids’ hearts and minds, let’s talk with them about the power of virtues and inspire them to rise above negative influences.

-*The V Channel doesn’t recommend smoking, drinking and cussing.
+NOTE: The V Channel doesn’t recommend smoking, drinking and cussing.
 If a person chooses to do so, we suggest they also choose moderation.

 STAY TUNED TO THE V CHANNEL.

-The V Channel is the only 100% Virtues-Driven Parenting Advice and Kid Self-Help Platform available in the media.
+The V Channel is the only 100% Virtues-Driven Parenting and Kid Self-Help Platform available in the media.
 Stay tuned as we seek a publishing deal and corporate sponsors.

 For more information contact Scott Feraco.